p3dstore/Denali/README.md

 The main goal was to reduce complexity, while providing a fast reliable and ultimately simpler printer.

-It is not in any way affiliated with VORON Design and is a FORK of the V2 gantry, with some rethought parts with a custom Z, enclosure and electronics bay, from an ex-engineering member.
+It is not in any way affiliated with VORON Design and is a FORK of the V2 gantry, with some rethought parts, and a custom Z, enclosure and electronics bay, from an ex-engineering member.

 Our discord server can be found here: https://discord.gg/MzTR3zE